How Does Construction Financing Work – The Brisbane Homeowners Guide to Construction Financing 2021

 - Quotes for Added Extras: Solar panels, extensive landscaping, pool installations or the construction of an outdoor entertaining area won’t typically be included in a building contract.
 If you want these additions to be covered by your construction finance, then you’ll need to include detailed quotes for these additional works.

-How Does a Construction Loan Work?
+How Does Construction Loan Financing Work?

 As previously stated, a construction loan is structured with progressive drawdowns.
 These drawdowns are used to make progress payments to the builder when certain predetermined milestones are achieved.
 The progress payment schedule will be included in your building contract and the costs associated with each stage are typically calculated based on the percentage of works completed.